 Many of Cleary’s best-known stories were partially set in Portland’s Grant Park (she grew up nearby) and, as a loving nod, the city unveiled statues of Ramona Quimby, Henry Huggins, and Ribsy the dog at the park in 1995.

 Getting put into the lowest reading circle in first grade almost made young Cleary resent books.
 Phonic lists were a drag and being force-fed Dick & Jane-style narratives was flat-out excruciating. “[We] wanted action.
 We wanted a story,” she lamented in her autobiography.
 It was an experience Cleary never forgot.
-Since then, she claimed to have always kept children who might be undergoing similar trials in mind while writing.
+She claimed to have always kept children who might be undergoing similar trials in mind while writing.

-Many authors crank up their favorite tunes during scribing sessions, but Cleary had a different approach.
+Many authors crank up their favorite tunes during writing sessions, but Cleary had a different approach.
 “I used to bake bread while I wrote," she once explained.
 "I’d mix the dough up and sit down and start to write.
 After a while, the dough would rise and I’d punch it down and write some more.
 When the dough rose the second time, I’d put it in the oven and have the yeasty smell of bread as I typed.”

 “Gerhart” is the pseudonym her memoirs give to the fellow Beverly’s folks actually tried setting her up with, though the pair shared virtually no chemistry.
 Clarence Cleary, her future husband, was a kind-hearted economics and history student she met in college.
 He was also Roman Catholic, which didn’t sit well with her Presbyterian parents.
 Undaunted, Beverly Atlee Bunn eloped and became Beverly Cleary in 1940.
-The couple would remain together until Clarence’s death in 2004.
+The couple remained together until Clarence’s death in 2004.

 It's called D.E.A.R.
 (Drop Everything And Read), and though they encourage you to celebrate all the time, April 12 is the official date in honor of Cleary's birthday.